mouseless/learn-nuxt/README.md

 ## Build Process

 The building process proceeds in 4 stages.
 In the first stage we check the lint with eslint.
-In the second stage, the preparation for markdowns before prebuild is working.
+In the second stage, the preparation for markdowns before the build is working.
 You can check the [prebuild](/prebuild) page for this stage.
 The third stage includes builds.
 The last stage is divided into two.
 In the last stage, if we want to deploy, we create a static site using `nuxt generate`.
 If we want to run it in development mode, the vite